react-native-secure-sign/react-native-secure-sign/README.md

+# react-native-secure-sign
-# react-native-secure-sign - lets you generate and use cryptographic signatures backed by hardware security on iOS and Android
+## `react-native-secure-sign` lets you generate and use cryptographic signatures backed by hardware security on iOS and Android

 ## Installation